drrb/java-rust-example/README.md

 ## Platform Support

-This project is tested on OSX and Ubuntu.
-It should work on OSX, and any 32 bit or 64 bit Gnu/Linux system.
+This project is tested on OSX, Ubuntu, and Windows.
+It should also work on any 32 bit or 64 bit Gnu/Linux system.

 ## Limitations

 Some of the examples leak memory.
 Any memory that is allocated in Rust needs to be freed manually because it's not managed by JNA.
-Some examples pass objects back into Rust to be dropped for this reason, but we don't clean up every thing properly (strings, for example).
+Some examples pass objects back into Rust to be dropped for this reason, but we don't clean up everything properly (strings, for example).
 This is almost certainly not a limitation of Rust, but a limitation of my current understanding of Rust.

 ## License